adamosoftware/Postulate.Sql/README.md

 returns

     WITH [source] AS (SELECT ROW_NUMBER() OVER(ORDER BY [name]) AS [RowNumber], * FROM sys.tables) SELECT * FROM [source] WHERE [RowNumber] BETWEEN 11 AND 20;

+## Using Query&lt;TResult&gt;

+Provides a way to use inline SQL while keeping it isolated from your application.
+More info to come soon....